-Day 3: After breakfast we will descend to the trail head and head for the camp site close to the base of Uto/Sir Donald.
-From here we will relax in a beautiful surrounding while looking at our objective for the next day.
+Day 3: After breakfast, we will descend to the trailhead and head for the campsite close to the base of Uto/Sir Donald.
+From here we will relax in beautiful surroundings while looking at our objective for the next day.

 Day 4: With an early start we will ascend to the Uto/Sir Donald col and gain the NW Ridge of Sir Donald.
 Steep blocky steps lead through exposed and exhilarating sections en-route to the upper section of the peak.
 The summit block provides the crux of the climb as it steepens and continues up the ridgeline.
 To descend we will retrace our steps down the ridge leading to the rappels on the lower section of the West Face and return to our bivi site.
 Expect a 12-hour day.

-Day 5: A casual start to the day and a chance to enjoy the beautiful surrounds of the Uto/Sir Donald camp ground.
-After breakfast we will descent back to the parking lot and head back to Canmore.
+Day 5: A casual start to the day and a chance to enjoy the beautiful surroundings of the Uto/Sir Donald campground.
+After breakfast, we will descend back to the parking lot and head back to Canmore.

 Guides and Group Size

-Maximum guide to guest ratio is 1:1 for Sir Donald and 1:2 for Hermit Meadows objectives.
+The maximum guide to guest ratio is 1:1 for Sir Donald and 1:2 for Hermit Meadows objectives.
 Our guides are enthusiastic and extremely talented.
 They hold certification from the Association of Canadian Mountain Guides, and we are licensed to operate in the area by Parks Canada.
-Maximum group size is 4, minimum 2.
+The maximum group size is 4, minimum 2.